ehenry2/s3-csv-lambda-validator/README.md

 been already verified.
 Example: "me@example.com"
 * EMAIL_RECIPIENTS -> Comma separated list of the email addresses to send the notification message to.
 Example: "you@example.com,them@example.com"

+After you finish configuring the environment variables, under "Basic Settings", click "Edit".
+Bump the memory up to the maximum (~3008 MB) and the timeout to 15 minutes, 0 seconds (the maximum).
+The UI is a bit buggy, so just refresh the page if it won't accept your number.
+You might have to click the button to increment the minutes instead of typing it in.
+Make sure the execution role is the role you created earlier.
+Click "save".

+Now we need to set the function handler.
+Under 'runtime settings', click "Edit".
+Change handler to "csv_validator.handler.handle".

 ### Enable the lambda trigger